yegor256/blog/_drafts/_equals.md

 {% jb_picture_body %}

-Say, we have a <del>simple</del> primitive class `Weight`, objects of which represent weight of something, in kilos:
+Say we have a <del>simple</del> primitive class `Weight`, objects of which represent the weight of something in kilos:

 {% highlight java %}
 class Weight {